Gokul-Krish01/Health/Readme.md

 - `medicine_database.js`: Database of diseases and medicines.
 - `styles.css`: Styles for the chatbot.

-## Customization

-- Change the background image by replacing `5.jpg`.
-- Modify `styles.css` to change the look.

 ## Contact

 For questions or suggestions, open an issue on GitHub.